 Zinc is the second most abundant metal in the body, after iron, and is necessary for the activity of approximately three hundred different enzymes.
 Zinc has been shown to directly affect the immune system through control of T cell development and activation.
 It has also been shown to reduce cytokine production by Th1 and Th17 cells (typically overactive in autoimmune disease).
+And, zinc is an important regulator of intestinal permeability, see 8 Nutrients for Leaky Gut.
 Zinc deficiency is arguably the most common micronutrient deficiency in autoimmune disease.

 Deficiency is associated with rheumatoid arthritis, multiple sclerosis, pemphigus vulgaris, Alzheimer’s disease, autoimmune hepatitis, primary biliary cirrhosis, autoimmune thyroid disease, systemic lupus erythematosus, celiac disease and type 1 diabetes.